 General Naturopathic Treatments:

-One way to improve barrier function of the skin is to promote adequate hydration via lukewarm baths, the use of a mild soap (ie. Dove, Aveeno) and the application of moisturizers immediately after bathing when the skin is still wet.
-Skincare products which are labelled to be within 4.5-5 pH are best because they are closer to the acidic pH of skin.
-Improving barrier function is important because this will decrease scratching, which itself contributes to damage of the skin barrier, causing greater dysfunction.
+One way to improve the barrier function of the skin is to promote adequate hydration via lukewarm baths, the use of mild soap (ie. Dove, Aveeno) and the application of moisturizers immediately after bathing when the skin is still wet.
+Skincare products which are labelled to be within 4.5-5 pH are best because they are closer to the acidic pH of the skin.
+Improving barrier function is important because this will decrease scratching, which itself contributes to damage to the skin barrier, causing greater dysfunction.

 Stress management is a key component of preventing eczema recurrence.
 Periods of stress and anxiety can affect the immune response of the body and increase inflammatory proteins .
 Psychological stress also directly affects the chronic “itching” pathway of the brain, causing it to become sensitized .
 Mind-body therapy such as biofeedback and mindfulness can help increase resilience to stressful situations or periods .
 Biofeedback is a type of therapy in which sensors are attached to your body to keep track of various involuntary mechanisms of the body, such as heart rate or muscle tension.
 Through this, one is able to learn techniques to control these body functions.
 Stress management is different for everyone, so it is important to find what works for you, whether it be journaling, exercising, talking to a loved one, cuddling, or unwinding with a nice book.